DAY 1. Lomas de Lachay and Paraiso.

 DAY 5.
 Full day birding Bosque Unchog

-Need to do an very early morning to increase the chance of Rufous-browed Hemispingus in the flocks lead by Citrine Warblers.
+Need to do a very early morning to increase the chance of Rufous-browed Hemispingus in the flocks lead by Citrine Warblers.
 We should arrive at dawn to hear displaying Jameson’s Snipe and Swallow-tailed Nightjar.
-Our main additional targets are legendary Golden-backed Mountain-Tanager (E), Bay-vented Cotinga (E) and Pardusco.
-It is also one of the best places for Large-footed Tapaculo, Line-fronted Canastero and plengei race of White-chinned Thistletail.
+Our main additional targets are legendary Golden-backed Mountain-Tanager (E), Bay-vented Cotinga (E), and Pardusco.
+It is also one of the best places for Large-footed and the newly described White-winged Tapaculos, Line-fronted Canastero and plengei race of White-chinned Thistletail.
 Lower down there are flocks with White-banded Tyrannulet, White-throated Tyrannulet, Ochraceous-breasted Flycatcher, Rufous-breasted Chat-Tyrant, Barred Fruiteater, Blue-backed Conebill and Golden-collared Tanager.
 We also see Sword-billed Hummingbird in this area.
 As we walk back we shall look for Red-rumped Bush Tyrant, Paramo Pipit, Coppery Metaltail, and Neblina Tapaculo.

 DAY 6.
 Bosque Unchog

 Another full day at Unchog.
 Night in Huanuco.
 Hotel Bahia or similar.